takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 Creating service nodeapp_web
 ```

-Once the deployment is done you can access your application at the address of the virtual machines.
+Once the deployment is done, you can access your application at the address of the virtual machines.
 You can find out the address with a simple command.

 ```console
 $ docker-machine ls